 There's a price to be paid for safety in a low-interest-rate environment.
-If you want to guarantee your principal and you want a guaranteed return, you should expect your return to be low.
+If you want to guarantee your principal and want a guaranteed return, you should expect your return to be low.
 If a three-month CD is paying a 1.5% annual percentage yield (APY), that means you'd earn only $1,500 annually for every $100,000 you invest.

 What about locking your money up for a longer period of time?
-You might be able to get a 3.5% guaranteed rate on a 10-year fixed annuity, but you'd face hefty surrender charges if you cashed it in before the 10 years elapses.
+You might be able to get a 3.5% guaranteed rate on a 10-year fixed annuity, but you'd face hefty surrender charges if you were to cash it in before the 10-year point.

 Historical Safe Investment Returns

 A safe investment such as a certificate of deposit yielded 17.2% in 1981.
 You would have received $17,200 in interest income for every $100,000 you invested.
 But that same product yielded just 2.18% in 2003, or $2,180 of interest income per year for every $100,000 invested.

-If you retired in 2003 and you had invested only in safe, interest-bearing accounts earning between 2% and 3%, you would have found it difficult to maintain your standard of living post-retirement.
-Inflation would have caused prices to rise while your investment income would have steadily declined.
+If you retired in 2003 and had invested only in safe, interest-bearing accounts earning between 2% and 3%, you would have found it difficult to maintain your standard of living post-retirement.
+Inflation would have caused prices to rise, while your investment income would have steadily declined.

 You can compare the returns on safe investments to the historical returns on stocks by looking at how the S&P 500 index has performed over the years.
-The returns have been higher with stocks, but only if you stayed invested throughout the ups and downs.
+The returns have been higher with stocks, but only if you have stayed invested throughout the ups and downs.